Taulov: History

+King Frederik III founded the town of Fredericia in 1650 just 12 km from Taulov, and to ensure its growth and success had several nearby villages demolished, moving their residents to the new city and reusing the stones from their churches for the new fortifications and churches of Fredericia.
+This left few villages and churches in the area, and Taulov village and Taulov Church among the few to survive from the medieval period.

 Taulov was a village for centuries, but when the railroad between Kolding and Fredericia was built in the 1860s, Taulov started to grow around and along the railroad.
-Over the next hundred years, Taulov grew to the size of a town.
-The railroad allowed for industry and retail to grow in the area and the community eventually became a municipality in its own right, known as Taulov Kommune.
-It was run from Tavlhøj near the church and school.
+Over the next hundred years, Taulov grew from village to town.
+The railroad stimulated industrial and retail growth and the community eventually became a municipality in its own right, known as Taulov Kommune, governed from Tavlhøj near the church and school.
 During this time, Taulov Bygade boasted several shops and the only co-operative supermarket, Brugsen, in the area.

-It wasn't until the 1970s and the building of the Danish motorways that Taulov started to really develop.
-In the 1970s, the Danish municipalities were being reformed and Taulov Kommune became a part of Fredericia Kommune.
-Tavlhøj was later turned into an activity center for retired people.
-Since the 1990s, more and more shops have closed down or relocated to Fredericia or Kolding, leaving only few shops in the town.
+The 1970's saw the construction of the Danish motorways and with them came accelerated development in Taulov.
+In the 1970 Danish Municipal Reform, Taulov Kommune became a part of Fredericia Kommune, with Tavlhøj later becoming a senior citizens' activity center.
+Since the 1990s, more and more shops have closed down or relocated to Fredericia or Kolding, leaving few shops in the town.

-Just south of Taulov at Kolding Fjord, another town grew up around a small harbour, Skærbæk.
-This town is the nearest town to Taulov and works as the harbour of Taulov, both recreational and commercial.
-These two towns have always had a close relationship with shared schools, sportscenter, church and various cultural functions and clubs.
-The area is often referred to as "Taulov-Skærbæk".
-Skærbæks power plant Skærbæk Værket which is among the most important in the country has been a mayor workplace for people in both towns but has been rationalised, though the nearby headquarters of DONG Energy is still a mayor employer for people in Taulov.
+Taulov's nearest neighbor is the small harbor town of Skærbæk, south of Taulov at Kolding Fjord, which serves as its recreational and commercial port.
+The two towns have long had a close relationship and share many public and cultural institutions including schools, sports facilities, churches, and clubs, and the area is often referred to as "Taulov-Skærbæk".
+Skærbæk's power plant, Skærbækværket, was historically among the two towns' largest workplaces and its owner Ørsted A/S, is still a major employer in the area.